 red beans, pinto beans, black eye peas

-rice, spaghetti and for our pie ingredients
+rice, spaghetti, and for our pie ingredients.

-we could take them outside in jars
+We could take them outside in jars

 making a thousand trips

-and then cooked up a storm
+And then Cindy, Katy, and I cooked up a storm

 mixing and making up our wonderful mud pies

-and then cooking them
+and then cooking them by

 baking them in the sun on our concrete cellar!